Quaratusugene Ozeplasmid (Reqorsa) and Osimertinib in Patients With Advanced Lung Cancer Who Progressed on Osimertinib (Acclaim-1)

 The purpose of this randomized study is to determine the safety and efficacy of quaratusugene ozeplasmid (Reqorsa) added to osimertinib in NSCLC patients with activating EGFR mutations who have progressed while on treatment with osimertinib.
 Quaratusugene ozeplasmid consists of non-viral lipid nanoparticles that encapsulate a DNA plasmid with the TUSC2 tumor suppressor gene and is the first systemic gene therapy for cancer.

-The study will comprise of a Phase 1 dose escalation and Phase 2 evaluations of safety and efficacy.
-In the Phase 1 dose escalation, patients will be enrolled in sequential cohorts treated with successively higher doses of quaratusugene ozeplasmid in combination with osimertinib.
-When the recommended Phase 2 dose (RP2D) is determined in Phase 1, Phase 2a will be initiated and patients will be enrolled in 2 parallel, non-randomized cohorts treated with quaratusugene ozeplasmid at the RP2D in combination with osimertinib.
+The study is comprised of a Phase 1 dose escalation portion and two Phase 2 portions evaluating safety and efficacy.
+Enrollment in the Phase 1 dose escalation portion is complete and the recommended Phase 2 dose (RP2D) was determined.
+Phase 2a has initiated and enrolled patients are treated with quaratusugene ozeplasmid at the RP2D in combination with osimertinib.
 In Phase 2b, patients will be randomized to receive either quaratusugene ozeplasmid plus osimertinib or platinum-based chemotherapy.

 Study Overview